State and Local Policy Database

 On June 10, 2021, Rhode Island formally adopted the 2018 IECC and ASHRAE 90.1-2010 for commercial buildings, with state-specific amendments.
 The code went into effect on February 1, 2022 and is mandatory statewide.
 The Rhode Island commercial code pulls some strengthening amendments from the 2018 IECC, however, it also weakens some provisions of the code.
 One weakening amendment divides the state into two climate zones; the ICC published code has only one climate zone for Rhode Island.
 While Rhode Island is a home rule state, towns are not permitted to adopt a code that is different from the state's.
 In 2013, Rhode Island mandated that all state buildings adhere to the International Green Construction Code.
 As part of the Rhode Island’s Energy Efficiency Procurement Plan, a Building Codes & Standards Initiative was approved by the RI Public Utilities Commission, and a stated feature is the continued support and maintenance of a “stretch” code targeting “15% more energy efficiency than buildings constructed according to the prevailing path.”
 This effort was pursued in conjunction with the Rhode Island Building Code Commission and the Rhode Island Builder’s Association.

-In 2022, the Rhode Island Building Code Commission is working on adopting the next iteration of the State's building code which will be based on the 2021 International Code and the voluntary stretch code will be updated to stay ahead of the state's base code.
+In 2024, the Rhode Island Building Code Commission is preparing to adopt the next iteration of the State's building code which will be based on the 2024 International Code.

 On January 1, 2013, the 2013 South Carolina Energy Standard became effective.
 The commercial provisions reference the 2009 IECC as well, including that code’s reference to ASHRAE Standard 90.1-2007 as an alternative compliance path.
 Local jurisdictions may adopt more stringent energy codes.